osoclos/cultivis/README.md

 ![Exporting Tab](markdown/assets/exporting-tab.png)

-To export the scene into a .GIF animation, you can click the Exporting tab on the top -left hand corner and see the options below.
+To export the scene into a viewable format, you can click the Exporting tab on the top -left hand corner and see the options below.

 There are a few options you can modify to change how you want your exported animation to look like.
 The following options are listed below: